Vizzuality/marxan-cloud/README.md

 **For pushing Docker images to ACR (using ACR token-based auth):**

+Docker images are pushed to the Azure Container Registry using an ACR scope-map token (`_repositories_push`), which provides a cloud-agnostic username/password for `docker login` without depending on Azure AD service principal credentials.

 - `REGISTRY_LOGIN_SERVER` (variable): Obtain from Terraform's `azurerm_container_registry_login_server` output
 - `REGISTRY_TOKEN_USERNAME` (variable): Obtain from Terraform's `registry_token_username` output
 - `REGISTRY_TOKEN_PASSWORD` (secret): Obtain from Terraform's `registry_token_password` output

+> **Note:** the token password is currently set to not expire.
+A possible
+> improvement is to research how to get a rotating password mechanism working.

 **For deploying to Kubernetes (using OIDC federated credentials):**